This post may contain affiliate links. Please read my Privacy Policy for details.

 Notes

-- If the chile is thicker than you prefer, add ¼ cup of water or broth until you achieve the desired thickness.
+- If the chili is too thick, add a small amount of water or broth until you reach the desired consistency.

-- To add pork to this recipe, you will need to use 3 - 4 pounds of pork shoulder.
-Roast in the oven at 350 for 3 hours.
+- To add pork: Roast 3-4 pounds of pork shoulder in the oven at 350°F for 3 hours or until cooked.
 Season with salt and pepper.
-Allow the pork to cool, then remove all the fat and shred into the green chile.
+Let the pork cool, remove the fat, and shred it into the chili.

 This recipe is very good!
 We loved it.
 We did add the pound of pork shoulder and slow cooked everything.
 Delish!
 This is a keeper we're going to be making many times in the future!